 So, what toilet bowl shape and size is ideal for your installation or replacement project?

 The right tankless toilet bowl shape and size will depend on several things.
-Here are the three main shapes you should consider, in this regard:
+Here are the three main shapes you should consider:

 Round Front Bowls